WarppAudio/warpp-audio-waapi-tools/Source/event-creation/README.md

 - This field defines the fade-in duration (in seconds) for "Play" actions when starting looping sounds.

-- The value determines how smoothly the sound starts playing.

 5. **Stop fade loop [s]**

 - This field specifies the fade-out duration (in seconds) for "Stop" actions when stopping looping sounds.

-- The value ensures smooth sound transitions when stopping.

 6. **Loops Sound Naming**

-- This field allows specifying keywords or suffixes (e.g., _lp, _loop) that identify looping sounds.
+- This field allows specifying keywords or suffixes (e.g., lp, loop) that identify looping sounds.

 - The tool uses these case-sensitive keywords to detect loops during event creation.

 7. **Loops Events Naming**

-- This field defines the naming convention for loop-related events.
+- This field defines the suffix to be appended to loop-related event names.
+For example, entering "Loop" will add it as a suffix to indicate loop  event.

-- For example, _Loop can be appended to event names to signify they are associated with loops.

 8. **Play Events Naming**

 - This field defines the prefix for "Play" events.

-- For example, Play_ will be added to event names to follow a consistent naming convention.
+- For example, "Play_" will be added to event names to follow a consistent naming convention.

 9. **Stop Events Naming**